I can’t believe it’s real! My home office is totally unrecognizable compared to 5 weeks ago when I started the One Room Challenge(ORC).

 Right behind my desk, I fit in a kitchen cart that holds the Silhouette, vinyl rolls, AND the printer.
 This is probably the least pretty picture, but has already been so much less frustrating than the old set up.
 I’m pretty excited about the file storage on the wall right behind me too!

 SO MUCH STORAGE!
-Eventually the shelf bins will be labeled, but I’m still debating how to configure things and didn’t want to rush it.
+Eventually, the shelf bins will be labeled, but I’m still debating how to configure things and didn’t want to rush it.
+(Update: See the labeled bins & labeling tutorial here)

 Ah, sweet, sweet symmetry.
 The right side files will be for personal paperwork while the left is just business.
 I keep adding plants to my collection and feel like they are going to be VERY happy on these shelves getting some sun every day.

 When I found white and gold clipboards in the Target Bullseye Playground last week, they became the perfect interchangeable art wall.
-Which meant a rush order for the perfect pink Chanel print by fellow One Room Challenger Oksana from Foxy Oxie.
-It really deserves to be in a frame!
+The pink Chanel print by fellow One Room Challenger Foxy Oxie matches the room so well!

 Tucked in between the dresser and clipboards, I had just enough room to add a rolling gift wrap cart.
 Isn’t she pretty?